shelbyyy16/Cart-Quest-Browser-Game/README.md

 - CSS

 ## Getting Started:
-In this section include the link to your deployed game and any instructions you deem important.
+In this section include the link to your deployed game

+Instructions
+Watch the sequence play out carefully.
+When the sequence is done displaying, play the sequence back by clicking the correct food.
+Press submit when you are finished.
+If you are correct, you will move on to the next level which will be more difficult.
+If you are wrong, you will start the level again.

 ## Next Steps:
-Planned future enhancements (icebox items).
+-Add a function to track what level you are on, and display it on screen -Disable icon buttons while the sequence is being displayed -Make a high-contrast version